 TABLE OF CONTENTS

 While an electronic check might sound more like an 80’s rock band than a form of payment, there’s a lot to learn here.
 Chances are you’re familiar with the traditional check payment method, a staple dating back several hundreds of years.
-Traditionally, checks were deposited to the user’s bank and then processed manually.
-The recipients then had to wait days for the funds to be cleared and processed into their accounts.
-Luckily, technology has greatly improved since those days.
-Now, electronic checks allow these payments to be made from a person’s checking account electronically.
+Traditionally, banks manually process checks and deposit the funds into the user’s bank.
+The funds sometimes take days to process and appear in the right account.
+Luckily, technology has come leaps and bounds since those days.
+Now, electronic checks allow these payments to be made electronically from a person’s checking account.
 There are many benefits for both parties when using the eCheck payment method.

 But what is an electronic check?